UNiXMIT/UNiXIaC/docs/index.md

 3. To start a task, click the 'RUN' button on the right side of the row for the Task you want to execute.
 ![3](images/3.png)

-4. You will now see a pop-up window showing 5 entry fields.
-Only the first 2, SSO Email and password, are required fields.
+4. You will now see a pop-up window showing 2 entry fields.
-    - SSO Email - NEW Micro Focus Email to authenticate with MF 2FA.
-DO NOT use your MF username, it will fail.
-    - SSO Password - NEW Micro Focus Password to Authenticate with MF 2FA.
-    - SSO Method - SSO Authentication method to use.
-1=SmartPhonePush 2=TOTP (default=1)
-    - SSO Token - Valid authentication token to use for TOTP.
     - VM Count - Number of duplicate EC2 instances to create (default=1).
     - AWS Region - Region where you want the EC2 instance to be created.
 1=EMEA 2=AMS 3=APJ (default=1)
 ![4](images/4.png)